juepi/SumoController/README.md

 * sends data to LogStash (ElasticSearch) via TCP session for long-term data acquisition and visualization (Kibana)
 * send emails on oven status change and errors

 You might wander why the "startup.ps1" exists and synchronized collections are used.
 I've intentionally tried to add a webinterface to the controller script which could also update the parameters during runtime, but actually this is not required and might be removed in the future.
+A functions remains to generate a static HTML file with the current stats and write it somewhere along with the visualization PNG graph and display it through a ordinary webserver (IIS in my case).

 The intended way to fire things up is by putting "startup.ps1" into a scheduled task.
 This will automatically start a "failsafe" mode in case the "high level" controller has failed (i.e. because the room temperature sensor died).
 Failsafe script operates the oven at a simple time-based mode, making sure that it will run a few hours a day to maintain a minimum room temperature.
 SUMO-Controller-MQTT.ps1 can also be started directly, which will lead to a "foreground mode" where it will output some additional info to the console.